kivutar/emutest/README.md

 # emutest

-A simple test framework for libretro cores.
+Emutest is a simple test framework for libretro cores.
+It embeds a small Lua VM so tests can be written in Lua.
+It is a Lua scriptable headless libretro frontend.

 Features: